-Many will agree that stories tend to lose impact and that writers tend to lose legitimacy once time travel is used as a plot device, especially if there’s retconning of the existing lore involved.
+Many will agree that stories tend to lose impact and that writers tend to lose legitimacy once time travel starts getting used as a plot device, especially if there’s retconning of existing lore involved.
 And while Warlords of Draenor doesn’t exactly do those very things, it draws uncomfortably close.

 WoD takes us to an alternate timeline, back to the pivotal moment that determined the fate of the Orcish Horde back when their homeworld of Draenor was still whole.
-Here, the plot focuses on the alternate way that history may have played out, had the orcs not made a covenant with the Mannoroth, albeit with Garrosh Hellscream as the wild card influencing it.
+Here, the plot focuses on the alternate way that history could have played out had the orcs not made a covenant with the Pit Lord Mannoroth, albeit with Garrosh Hellscream as the wild card influencing it.

-Two big changes made to the game with WoD were Garrisons and graphics updates.
-While the former were unique, customizable fortresses for players to develop and partake in various activities in, the game saw a much-needed improvement on the graphics front, featuring updated character models and other minor graphics improvements that nonetheless helped WoW keep with the times.
+Two significant alterations applied to the game with WoD were Garrisons and graphics updates.
+While the former were customizable fortresses where players could develop and partake in various activities, the game saw a much-needed improvement on the graphics front, featuring updated character models and other minor graphics improvements that nonetheless helped WoW keep with the times.

-Legion introduces yet another new continent to Azeroth, and this time, it’s the Broken Isles that were previously visited in the Night Elf campaign in The Frozen Throne, with Dalaran now floating there instead of over Northrend to function as a hub.
+Legion introduces yet another new collection of zones to Azeroth, the Broken Isles.
+It was previously visited in the Night Elf campaign in The Frozen Throne, with Dalaran now located there instead of in Northrend and functioning as the main hub.

-The expansion also added the heavily customizable artifact weapons that scaled with the player’s level and were used as primary weapons over the course of the evens of Legion.
-The PvP system was streamlined once again, including the removal of PvP gear and a revamped honor system that now allowed players to attain new abilities using honor points instead of acquiring gear, thus diminishing the significance of gear in PvP combat.
+The expansion also added the heavily customizable artifact weapons that scaled with the player’s level and were used as primary weapons throughout the events of Legion.
+The PvP system was streamlined once again, including the removal of PvP gear and a revamped honor system that now allowed players to obtain new abilities using honor points instead of acquiring gear, thus minimizing the significance of gear in PvP combat.

 Battle for Azeroth

-The previous two expansions placed a heavy focus on PvP, and now not only does the latest expansion focus on PvP mechanics, too, but it also makes it something of a central point story-wise.
-Namely, the story of Battle for Azeroth revolves not around world-destroying supervillains but instead focuses on the war between the Alliance and the Horde in a multi-chapter War Campaign storyline.
+The previous two expansions placed a heavy focus on PvP.
+Now, not only does Battle for Azeroth focus on PvP mechanics, too, but it also makes it something of a central point story-wise.
+Namely, the story of Battle for Azeroth doesn’t revolve around world-destroying supervillains.
+Instead, it focuses on the war between the Alliance and the Horde in a multi-chapter War Campaign storyline.